Weekdays 9:30am - 7pm.

 Others on the list are fibromyalgia, sciatica, rheumatoid arthritis, Shin splints, tennis elbow and more.

-Who is not suitable for waves and vibrations therapy?
+Who is not suitable for wave and vibration therapy?

 The therapy, while it does provide immense benefits, is not ideal for: